Stansted Airport Disabled Facilities

 Please note that parents flying with children are also welcome to use the unisex accessible toilets.

-Some accessible toilets at Stansted, including those situated in the main departure lounge, are fitted with RADAR keys.
+The newly installed Changing Places facilities, including those situated in the main departure lounge, are fitted with RADAR keys.
 There will be signs on each WC unit explaining how to obtain a key.

 If you don’t have the RADAR key and would like to order it prior to your journey, visit the Disability Rights website.